Appraisal Letter Format, Sample Guidelines, and How to Write Them

 Designation,

-A good appraisal letter will not only elevate the bond between you and employees but also show them that their hard work is appreciated.
+A good appraisal will elevate the bond between you and your employees and show them their hard work is appreciated.

-We all care about being recognized and if employees are recognized then they will give it back to the company in the form of positive results.
+We all care about being recognized; if employees are recognized, they will give it back to the company in the form of positive results.

 Make it a ‘praise letter.’